avianinc/modelNumSrv/README.md

   ```bash
   pull SYS
   ```
   This retrieves and reserves the next available number for the "SYS" model type.
+Pulling a number starts a timer of length set in the config.ini file.
+If not confirmed, the server will change a number's status to release after the time out freeing it up for other users.

 - **Confirming a Specific Number**
   ```bash
   confirm SYS-0001
   ```
+  This sets the number's status to confirm and removes the number from the pool

 - **Releasing a Specific Number**
   ```bash
   release SYS-0001
   ```
+  This set the number's status release assuming a user pulled and confirmed a number but no longer needs the number.
+Setting the number to relese will allow the next pull to fetch this number.

 - **Searching for a Specific Number's Status**
   ```bash